ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * **Language editions**.
 A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions.
 However language-edition extensions are treated slightly differently to other extensions:

   * Any particular version of GHC comes with its own "default language edition".
 For example, GHC 9.8 has default language edition ``GHC2021``.
-  * This default is overridden if any language extension is specified explicitly, e.g. ``-XGHC2010``.
+  * This default is overridden if a language edition is specified explicitly, e.g. ``-XGHC2010``.
   * The language-edition extension (if present) is always treated as if it came first.
 Thus, ``-XNoPatternGuards -XGHC2021`` and ``-XGHC2021 -XNoPatternGuards`` are equivalent.